Mesquite Rocking Chair

 Hi Craftisians,

 I call this my Franken-Rocker.
 That's because it is a combination of several different plans merged together.
 I originally wanted to build a version of the Gamble House Living Room rocker.
 But once I started investigating, I knew it was too complicated for my first attempt at a chair project of any sort.
 So, I simplified, and built what I was comfortable with.
-The result is a strong Southwestern flavor with a dash of Craftsman and G&G. The wife and I are OK with the results and the rocker looks nice in our Master Bedroom with the other 8 pieces of Mesquite furniture that we've completed...
+The result has a strong Southwestern flavor with a dash of Craftsman and G&G. The wife and I like the look of the rocker it works well in our Master Bedroom with the other 8 pieces of Mesquite furniture that we've completed...

 Details - Mesquite with Black Walnut pegs and splines.
 Mortise and loose tenon joinery.
 Bent lamination rockers.
 The seat rails have a gentle 3 degree angle from front to back.
 The wifey picked out the fabric and we did the upholstery work ourselves.
 The finish is nice and simple - 2 brush coats of Danish Oil (natural) and 2 sprayed coats of Shellac (blonde/clear).
 The seat width in the front is 20 inches and the top of the back legs measures 40 inches.